phlummox-mirrors/curry-tools/spicey/README.txt

 2. Change to the directory in which you want to create the project.

-3. From there execute `spiceup` and supply the name of the term file, e.g.,
+3. From there execute `curry spiceup` and supply the name of the term file, e.g.,

-       spiceup .../Blog.erdterm
+       curry spiceup .../Blog.erdterm

    This generates the complete source code of the initial application (see the generated file README.txt for some explanations).